rflandau/Orv/README.md

 Another approach would be to force VKs to request up the tree when a VK wants to join it.
 This would allow the root to approve new height changes and allow VK's lazily learn about their actual height.
 This shifts the burden around a bit, potentially increasing the already-likely hotspot on root.
 However, this method could support depth *or* height and increase the rate at which children learn about changes to their ancestry.

-## Rivering in Spirit versus Rivering in Action

-The intention of rivers is to improve the robustness of a vault by duplicating information across nodes.
-By rivering two siblings, you dramatically reduce the fragmentation of services that would occur should the parent node die.
-By rivering the roots of two vaults, you can horizontally scale and thus widen the pool of services available to both trees.

-### Multi-hop Gossip
+## Multi-hop Gossip

-...

 Enabling gossip to propagate through rivers beyond two hops (s.t. gossip from A could reach D via B & C (A <-> B <-> C <-> D)) improves knowledge within the river and thus further increases vault resiliency.
-However, this does not gel with the fact that node knowledge is spatially limited to a single hop, both in terms of river peers *and* parent/child relations (aka a VK knows its parent, immediate children, and its river peers, but does not know its grandchildren, grandparent, or the river peers of its peer).
+However, this does not gel with the fact that node knowledge is spatially limited to a single hop, both in terms of river peers *and* parent/child relations (id est: a VK knows its parent, immediate children, and its river peers, but does not know its grandchildren, grandparent, or the river peers of its peers).
 Specifically, the issue comes from gossip recirculation: because rivers can have cycles, gossip that hops through the river can return to its source without the source being able to identify that the information was originally its own.

 Consider this perfectly valid (multi-hop) river: A <-> B <-> C <-> A.
 If gossip can propagate more than two hops, A can reach A. If A offers service X, this information will travel to B, then C, and finally back to A. A will not be able to identify that the source of service X was itself.
 It can see an identical record, but cannot confirm that it is, in fact, the same record as opposed to a different instance that happens to have the same information.
 Should service X expire on A, A will remove it from its known services, but continue to propagate the gossip version.

-#### Potential Solutions
+### Potential Solutions

-##### Hop Limits
+#### Hop Limits

 As mentioned in the above section on [rivering](#rivering), the most straightforward solution is to limit hops.
 If limited to at most 2, we guarantee that no cycles can form.

 As long as a hop limit exists, cycles are acceptable; the hop limit guarantees that information *will* be taken out of circulation eventually.
 The higher the hop limit, the longer stale information can exist in the system (remember: no node beyond the originator can tell if information received via gossip is valid).

-##### Source Field
+#### Source Field

 Gossip could include a source field, enabling a node to not unduly propagate its own services.